Code-Institute-Submissions/2ndproject-minigame/README.md

     - Multiplayer:
 			- All function at single is about the same the differnce will between highscore, win condition and opponent.
-			- Opponent handn will be play by another hunam via internet
+			- Opponent hand will be play by another hunam via internet.
-			-
+            - Game rules on winning are different than Single player.
+			- Player are counted as win if one of the player guess right.
+            - Highscores are counted higest percentage of win base on how many rounds player select.
+            - Both winner and looser name will be required and listed in the highscore over the net.
+            - Enhance layout and design of game for multiplayer.

 ### Existing Features
 - Documentation - ReadMe File, Mockups
-- Page refreshes and focus to particular id according to user selection.
+- Button for player to choose thier choices and confirm thier choises
-- Bootstrap 	- HTML, CSS Framework, jquery, fontawesome,cloudflare, google fonts
+- Bootstrap 	- HTML, CSS Framework, fontawesome,cloudflare, googlefonts
 				- Grid System - Columns and Rows
 				- Transitions
-				- Flip cards animations
+				- Hover animations
-				- Form / inquiries
+				- Highscore list
+				- Warning of abandon remaining round of game.
+				- Alert system on must fill in text column
-				- Images, Maps
+				- Images, Maps locations

-- Responsive design - Mobile First
 - Accessibility
 - Git - Version Control System
-- GitHub - Remote Respository
+- GitHub - Remote Repository
 - Deployed - Hosted on Github Pages
+- GPS of location of client & the service team.
+- Game Mode:
+    -Single player:
+            - New game button.
+            - Quit game button.
+            - How to play guide.
+            - Opponent and player hand image for player easy to get the whole ideal.
+            - Buttons on player to make their decision on both hands and guess.
+			- Play alone while opponent hand are randomly generated.
+            - Games are set at 10 rounds of per game.
+            - A sector show what player decisions, current score and final decision will be shown at "Summary Section".
+            - Highscore is calculate base on the total count of player correctly guessed.
+            - High score board until window is closed.
+            - Player to insert thier names once they reach the highscore board.
+            - Highscore board will record player win count.

 ### Feature to implement

-- Bootstrap 	- Submit form / inquiries
-				- Alert system on must fill in text column
-				- Maps locations

-- GPS of location of client & the service team.
-- Services
-			-	Updates of current status of the service.
-			-	More default service package: 	- party clean-up
-												- move-in or move-out cleaning
-												- garden cleaning
-												- office cleaning
+ - Multiplayer:
-												- special cleaning with extra cleaning chemical needed
-			- enable special members to order special service based on Service provider corporate responsibility:
-												- 	lesson for youngsters on how to keep their environment clean
-												-	provide free service to orphanage, nursing homes, etc
-- Sign-in system for sign-up clients
-			-	for easy access to their in charge person - site manager.
-			-	amend their requested service
-			-	On-line invoice for the service
-			-	payment gateway for payments on the service provided
-			-	terms and agreements for the service mentioned
-			-	Quotation: calculation of estimate fee charge
-			-	Calender for members and site manager to manage their time tables during the month

-#### Example

-##### Status of work:
-		The team is driving towards location via GPS ,
-		How many percent the work has been done,
-		Emergency requests as site manager spotted unexpected problems.
-		Jobs to be done and done.
-		Pending client review and pay,

-##### Default service package:
-		Monthly service
-		Daily service
-		Bi weekly service
-		On-off service for an event running for few days
+			- All function at single is about the same the differnce will between highscore, win condition and opponent.
+			- Opponent hand will be play by another hunam via internet.
+            - Game rules on winning are different than Single player.
+			- Player are counted as win if one of the player guess right.
+            - Highscores are counted higest percentage of win base on how many rounds player select.
+            - Both winner and looser name will be required and listed in the highscore over the net.

 ## TECHNOLOGIES